Brass Screws, Fasteners and Fixings

 Dependent on what is in the alloy can change the properties of brass.
 An example of this is aluminium, which not only makes brass stronger but more corrosion resistant too.
 In fact, the aluminium allows a beneficial layer of aluminium oxide to be formed on the surface of the fixing that is transparent and self-healing.
 This allows the fastener to be more wear and tear resistant and often allows use in seawater applications.

+We supply a wide range of brass fasteners here at Fastenright.
 If you require more information or would like to order a fastener in brass, please contact an experienced member of our sales team by phone call or our enquiry form.

 Specials and non standard fixings